 Transgender Rights, Coyotes, Girl Scouts, and Gaslighting – Happiness Between Tails

-At the Happiness Between Tails podcast page, you’ll also find links to subscribe, hear, and share it via most any platform, from Spotify and Apple Podcasts and Google Podcasts and Breaker, to Pocket Casts and RadioPublic and Castbox and Stitcher, plus an RSS feed.
-The full list of 50+ places is H-E-R-E.
+At the Happiness Between Tails podcast page, you’ll also find links to subscribe, hear, and share it via most any platform, from Spotifyand Apple Podcasts, to Google Podcasts and Pocket Casts, along with RadioPublic and Castbox and Stitcher and more, plus an RSS feed.
+The full list of 50+ places is at LinkTree.

 - By the way, check out T-H-I-S end-of-the-year round up video that Spotify just sent me about my podcast.